cometbft/cometbft/docs/references/config/config.toml.md

 | **Possible values** | `false` |
 |                     | `true`  |

-Set to `false` to ensure ABCI responses are kept.
+If set to `false` ABCI responses are maintained, if set to `true` ABCI responses will be pruned.

-ABCI responses are required for the `/block_results` RPC queries, and to reindex events in the command-line tool.
+ABCI responses are required for the `/block_results` RPC queries.

 ### storage.pruning.interval
 The time period between automated background pruning operations.